ndxbxrme/podcaddy/README.md

 bower install
 ```

-make a new postgres database called podcaddy-development
+make a new postgres database called podcaddy-development.
-clone server/config/local.env.js.sample and remove .sample from the file name, then fill in your database details and make up a secret key.
+clone server/config/local.env.js.sample,remove .sample from the file name, then fill in your database details and make up a secret key.

 ```
 grunt serve